Free, macOS only

 Why there is no "connect account" button

 In February 2026 Anthropic clarified that using the tokens from a Claude Free, Pro or Max account in any product other than Claude Code and Claude.ai is not allowed.
 So this app does not sign you in and does not call any API with your subscription.
-Instead it reads usage data that Claude Code already produces on your own machine.
+Instead it reads usage data that Claude Code and Codex already produce on your own machine.
+The same read-only rule is applied to both.

 • No login and no OAuth tokens.